Healthcare professionals, wound-care teams, infection prevention teams, and evidence reviewers.

 Practical Source Use

 Evidence syntheses describe the state of evidence.
+Wound-bed-preparation sources explain how wound assessment, debridement, moisture balance, infection or inflammation control, dressings, and patient factors fit together.
 Individual trials carry exact study details.
 Product labels set product-specific intended use, warnings, route, body site, and handling.
 Patient-specific care decisions belong with local protocols and clinician review.

 FDA GSRS confirms octenidine hydrochloride identity and lists octenidine dihydrochloride as a synonym.
 That identity record does not establish wound-care effectiveness, U.S. product authorization, or clinical suitability.